Chidellay History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Chidellay is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Chidellay family once lived in the township of Chidlow, which was in the parish of Malpas in Cheshire.
 The surname Chidellay belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Chidellay family